CruzHacks/cruzhacks-organizer-challenges/README.md

 Engineering candidates can submit either of the coding challenges, or both.
 Design candidates are required to complete one of the design challenges.
 If you're a candidate for both teams, you must submit both challenges.

 - **To submit:** you must email **contact@cruzhacks.com** with the subject line **Cruzhacks Challenge - Last, First**, as well as:
-  - **For engineering:** a link to the Github repo for your project.
+  - **For engineering:** a link to the Github repo or a zip for your project.
 Included in the repo's README.md file should be simple instructions on how to run your project.
   - **For design:** your file(s) as an attachment.

-All materials must be submitted by **Hello World**
+All materials must be submitted by **April 30 11:59PM**

 For more information on each team's responsibilities, please refer to [this guide](https://tinyurl.com/cruzhacks-organizer-info).
 If you have any questions, please email contact@cruzhacks.com.